 Error Handling in C Programming

 Error handling in C is an essential aspect of writing reliable and maintainable code.
-Since C does not provide built-in exception handling like some higher-level languages, programmers must implement their own error-handling logic using standard tools such as return codes, errno
+Since C does not provide built-in exception handling like some higher-level languages, programmers must implement their own error-handling logic using standard tools such as return codes, errno, and assertions.

 1. General Approach to Error Handling